Colorado’s Best Craft Breweries: Where to Drink From Denver to the Mountains

 Denver has more than 100 brewpubs, breweries and tap rooms and is the hub of Colorado’s craft beer scene.
 Follow the Denver Beer Trail to get a good taste of local flavors.

 You can start at Great Divide Brewing, a pioneer in the Denver brewery scene.
-Founded in 1994, they have a brewery and taproom in Denver’s Ballpark District, a Barrel Bar in RiNo, and a Brewery and Roadhouse in Castle Rock.
+Founded in 1994, Great Divide was acquired by Wilding Brands in 2025 and now operates taproom locations across the metro area, including RiNo, Castle Rock, Lone Tree, and Lakewood, as well as a location at Denver International Airport.
 Local favorite beers include the Denver Pale Ale, Yeti Imperial Stout and Colette.

 Bierstadt Lagerhaus is another German-style favorite located in Denver’s trendy RiNo District.
 Their Slow Pour Pils is a light-tasting Pilsner that is crisp and refreshing.